satya-das/cib/README.md

  - **CppComponent**: It basically uses hand written vtable to solve ABI problem.
 It looks like a clone of COM without idl.
 More details can be found here: https://github.com/jbandela/cppcomponents.
  - **DynObj**: It exploits how compiler implements vtable.
 For details here: http://dynobj.sourceforge.net.
  - **Libcef's translator**: Its a python script that parses C++ headers to produce automatic C layer for client and library.
 But it is too much specific to libcef and cannot be used in other project.

+ **And none of these solutions I am aware of are resilient against unimportant changes that library can do which should not affect client programs. _Unimportant changes are described later_. **

 ## CIB Architecture
 **Or rather the architecture CIB produces for integration of library and it's client**